From Awkward Tone to Polished Writing: AI Keyboards for Workplace Communication

 Here's what happens when you use an AI-powered keyboard at work.
 You type something like "can u send that report" and the keyboard suggests: "Could you please send the report when you have a moment?"
 One tap, and you sound professional instead of rushed.

-These keyboards use language models that understand workplace communication patterns.
-They don't just fix typos—they recognize when your message might come across as too casual, too aggressive, or unclear.
-Then they offer alternatives that match the professional context.
+These keyboards use advanced language models—including the latest GPT-4 and Claude-based systems in 2026—that truly understand workplace communication patterns.
+They don't just fix typos.
+They recognize when your message might come across as too casual, too aggressive, or unclear, then offer alternatives that match the professional context.
+Think of it as having a communications coach built right into your keyboard.

 The tone adjustment works in real-time.
 You're not copying text into another app or waiting for corrections.
 As you type in Slack, Gmail, or any messaging app, the keyboard offers improvements right there.
 It's like having an editor watching over your shoulder, except it's actually helpful and not annoying.